kntj/PokerHandEvaluator/python/README.md

 The function can take both numbers and card strings (with format like: 'Ah' or '2C').
 Usage examples can be seen in `examples.py`.

-## The simple evaluator

-The simple_evaluator is also possible to use and can take in from 5-7 arguments.
-But it has worse performance.